Wombat: History

 Depictions of the animals in rock art are exceptionally rare, though examples estimated to be up to 4,000 years old have been discovered in Wollemi National Park.
 The wombat is depicted in aboriginal Dreamtime as an animal of little worth.
 The mainland stories tell of the wombat as originating from a person named Warreen whose head had been flattened by a stone and tail amputated as punishment for selfishness.
 In contrast, the Tasmanian aboriginal story first recorded in 1830 tells of the wombat (known as the drogedy or publedina) the great spirit Moihernee had asked hunters to leave alone.
 In both cases, the wombat is regarded as having been banished to its burrowing habitat.
 Estimates of wombat distribution prior to European settlement are that numbers of all three surviving species were prolific and that they covered a range more than ten times greater than that of today.

-After the ship Sydney Cove ran aground on Clarke Island in February 1797, the crew of the salvage ship, Francis, discovered wombats on the island.
+After the ship Sydney Cove ran aground on Clarke Island in February 1797, the crew of the salvage ship Francis discovered wombats on the island.
 A live animal was taken back to Port Jackson.
 Matthew Flinders, who was travelling on board the Francis on its third and final salvage trip, also decided to take a wombat specimen from the island to Port Jackson.
 Governor John Hunter later sent the animal's corpse to Joseph Banks at the Literary and Philosophical Society to verify that it was a new species.
 The island was named Clarke Island after William Clark.

-Wombats were classified as vermin in 1906; a bounty was introduced in 1925.
-This and the removal of a substantial amount of habitat have greatly reduced numbers and range of the wombat.
+Wombats were classified as vermin in 1906, and a bounty was introduced in 1925.
+This and the removal of a substantial amount of habitat have greatly reduced their numbers and range.

 Attacks on humans

-Humans can receive puncture wounds from wombat claws, as well as bites.
+In addition to being bitten, humans can receive puncture wounds from wombat claws.
 Startled wombats can also charge humans and bowl them over, with the attendant risks of broken bones from the fall.
 One naturalist, Harry Frauca, once received a bite 2 cm deep into the flesh of his leg—through a rubber boot, trousers and thick woollen socks.
 A UK newspaper, The Independent, reported that on 6 April 2010, a 59-year-old man from rural Victoria state was mauled by a wombat (thought to have been angered by mange), causing a number of cuts and bite marks requiring hospital treatment.
 He resorted to killing it with an axe.